-High quality photo prints, printed textiles, and small sculptures – the art vending machine, at the Jewish Museum Berlin since August 2013, offers a wide range of surprising contemporary art hiding in its 30 compartments.
+High quality photo prints, printed textiles, and small sculptures – the art vending machine, at the Jewish Museum Berlin from August 2013 to June 2018, offered a wide range of surprising contemporary art hiding in its 30 compartments.
 The small-format unicums were created by international Jewish artists living in Berlin.
 All works of art were made exclusively for the art vending machine and are hand signed limited editions.
-Once they are sold, they are gone.
+Once they were sold, they were gone.

 Libeskind Building, ground level, Eric F. Ross Gallery

 Contemporary Art for 6 Euros